addenergyx/coronavirus-tracker/README.md

 # Coronavirus Tracker

 ### Depreciated!!
-John Hopkins University no longer provides live updates for coronavirus as of 10/3/23
+John Hopkins University and  no longer provides live updates for coronavirus as of 10/3/23
+### https://covid-tracker-us.herokuapp.com api no longer active.

 Coronavirus Tracker is an interactive web dashboard of all cases around the world and the latest news reports.
 Created using Dash/Flask Python frameworks and using an AWS RDS database. https://www.coronavirustracker.co.uk/tracker/